Feature Imitating Networks Enhance The Performance, Reliability And Speed Of Deep Learning On Biomedical Image Processing Tasks: Experiments

 \section{Experiments}

-In this section we describe three radiomics tasks (two classification, and one image segmentation) where we compare the performance of FIN-embedded models against baseline approaches.
+In this section, we describe three radiomics tasks (two classification, and one image segmentation) where we compare the performance of FIN-integrated models against baseline approaches.
 Within the description of each experiment, we elaborate on the data used for the task, as well as any fine-tuning considerations for integration of the FINs within the baseline approaches for the task.
 All experiments described here used publicly available data.
+The code used to regenerate the experimental results can be found online.